DAVE ADKISSON is president and CEO of the Kentucky Chamber of Commerce, the largest business association in Kentucky.

 Adkisson is originally from Owensboro, Ky., where he began his career working for the local chamber of commerce.
 Later, at age 34, he was elected mayor of Owensboro and re-elected without opposition four years later.
 He was recruited in 1999 to become president of the Birmingham, Alabama Chamber of Commerce and served five years in that post before returning to Kentucky.

-He is a graduate of Georgetown College where he currently serves on the board of trustees, and holds a master’s degree from Harvard University.
+He is a graduate of Georgetown College where he now serves as chairman of the board of trustees and holds a master’s degree in ethics from Harvard University.
 He resides in Lexington with his wife Bonnie.
 They have two grown children.
 In his free time, he enjoys reading, travel and above all, spending time with his three grandchildren who live in Lexington.